akhmed0606/meetUP-app/README.md

   CSS Modules, because there are not that much styles applied.
 - My plan is become a full-stack developer eventually.
 But for beginning I focus on the frontend.
 That's why I decided to use Local Storage Api to save favorite meatups and Firebase to get bit of backend experience also.
+- Testing is essential part of the production application.
+Testing library is the go-to library in React community.
+  I covered some essential features of the app with tests.

 <br>